 Meals included: Breakfast

 Start our touring day with a tea ceremony where you will be given a basic introduction to the Way of Tea, including the proper etiquette, in a private, authentic setting.
 Spend the rest of the morning at nearby Daitoku-ji Zen monastery, including visits to Koto-in and Zuiho-in.
-After a Zen-style vegetarian lunch travel to eastern Kyoto to visit a young Rinzai zen priest at Zenge-in in the eastern hills, for a chat about his years cloistered in a classic Zen monastery and his new life as the abbot of a small Zen temple.
-To end the day, we visit a friend’s gallery for an introduction to Japanese ceramics.
+After a Zen-style vegetarian lunch travel to eastern Kyoto to visit a friend’s gallery for an introduction to Japanese ceramics.
 Afterwards you can have an optional walk along the Philosopher’s path or a visit to Ginkaku-ji (Silver Pavillion).
 Tonight we will enjoy a shabu-shabu dinner of luxurious Wagyu beef and crisp vegetables dipped into bubbling broth tableside and served with traditional condiments and dipping sauces.

 Meals included: Breakfast, lunch, dinner

 This morning we travel to eastern Kyoto to visit an artisan whose intricately woven silk cords and tassels are commissioned by shrines, temples and Tiffany and Co.
 Our next stop is Renge-ji, a classic Taoist-inspired garden with special symbolism, including references to the crane and the turtle as well as the land of the Immortals.
 A Kyoto-style lunch will be served in a private room at Kyoto’s oldest inn and garden, located along the Takano River.
 The current proprietor is the 20th generation in his family to run the inn.
 Afterwards we will have an ikebana demonstration featuring a wide array of ceramics and baskets used to enhance the display of seasonal blooms.
-End the day with a visit to the studio of a calligraphy master and performance artist to see her wield her gigantic brush to create a masterpiece-in-the-moment.
 Dinner will be on your own this evening.

 Meals included: Breakfast, lunch

 We begin today in Western Kyoto in Arashiyama, where the hills will be ablaze with the bright scarlet and burnished gold of fall foliage.
 We will start at Tenryu-ji, one of the oldest gardens in Kyoto, dating from the early 14th century.
 The garden was designed by Muso Kokushi, a renowned priest, diplomat, meditation teacher and garden designer.
-After a short walk through the Bamboo Forest, we will have a private tour of the Hogo-in villa, which is not open to the public.
+After a short walk through the Bamboo Forest, we will visit the lesser known garden at Hogo-in villa.
 The villa is an outstanding example of highly refined and inventive sukiya-style carpentry.
-After our group lunch, we have a visit to one of Kyoto’s many stroll gardens, made special by the autumn foliage. the Nishijin textile district to meet a 5th generation master of gold leaf.
+After our group lunch, we have a visit to one of Kyoto’s many stroll gardens, made special by the autumn foliage, before visiting the Nishijin textile district to meet a 5th generation master of gold leaf.
 In his beautifully preserved, traditional Kyoto-style merchant house, he will introduce you to his intricate process used to create custom obi.

 Meals included: Breakfast, lunch

 You’ll have the morning free to take in the sights, shop or simply stroll Kyoto’s varied neighborhoods one last time.
-Transfer by reserved van shuttle, per individual flight times, for your pre-arranged return flight from Osaka Kansai International Airport or Osaka Itami Airport.
+Transfer by reserved vehicle, per individual flight times, for your pre-arranged return flight from Osaka Kansai International Airport or Osaka Itami Airport.

 Meals included: Breakfast